Free cookie consent management tool by TermsFeed

 A comprehensive system of progress grades, written reports and parents' evenings, together with easy access to teachers in person, by email or on the phone, ensures that parents are kept fully informed.

 Pupils are tested annually in English, Maths, spelling, verbal and non-verbal reasoning, and this information helps parents make the right decision about their child's senior school.
+The school also test pupils using STEER assessment to monitor their wellbeing.

 Is homework set?